-A child can be admitted to a nursery at the beginning of the term following their third birthday if places are available.
+A child can start nursery at the beginning of the term following their third birthday, if places are available.

 Admission to community nursery schools and classes is offered for a half-day session, either morning or afternoon, five days a week.

 Schools expect pupils attending the nursery to take up all the sessions available to them.

 If you don't want your child to attend all five sessions each week, you may prefer to find a place at a private setting that can offer more flexible arrangements - contact Newport Family Information Service for advice.

 Attending a nursery class does not guarantee admission nor give any advantage to the child’s application for Reception.

 Parents must make a separate application for admission to Reception at the appropriate time.